Settings Overview

 | Roles | Define custom roles with granular permissions for different platform modules.
 Admin only |

-| Authentication | Configure OAuth providers and SSO settings for your organization.
+| Authentication | Configure OAuth providers, SAML single sign-on, SCIM provisioning, and Force-SSO for your organization.
+See Single sign-on (SAML) and SCIM provisioning.
 Admin only |

 Timezone